 Fluids: For most cars, engine oil should be changed about every 3,000 miles or every three to six months.
 Transmission fluid and antifreeze are changed about every 30,000 miles, or two to three years.
 Power steering fluid should be changed once every three to five years or 50,000 miles.

 Good maintenance is every driver’s responsibility.
 If you are ever injured a Georgia car accident caused by a negligent driver, you have rights.
-Contact the Law Offices of Shane Smith to learn more.
+Contact Shane Smith Law to learn more.